xuzhu-591/mygit/readme.txt

-This is a readme txt.
+This is a readme file:
-git is a version control system. git is a free software.
+git is a contributed version control system. git is a free software.